S&P stock futures fall, Asian stocks slip as U.S.-China trade tensions simmer

 Oil prices were softer in line with the general mood of risk aversion.
 U.S. crude was last down 0.5 percent to $61.33 a barrel, while Brent crude futures lost 0.2 percent to $70.49.
 [O/R]

-(This story adds dropped word in headline.)
+(This story corrects spelling in latest Trump tweet.)

 Reporting by Tomo Uetake and Wayne Cole; Editing by Kim Coghill